russellcameronthomas/library/index.md

 **Site**

-1. *Issues*
+1. **Issues**

-   1. Font resizing buttons aren't working yet.
+   1. Font resizing buttons aren't working yet. *(10/29)*
    1. Search functionality is currently inadequate.
 It seems that DuckDuckGo is not indexing the site very often.
-Hopefully this should improve in the future.
+Hopefully this should improve in the future. *(10/29)*
-   1. Need to add stats for each document in each Table of Contents: a) chapter count, b) status, and c) last modified
+   1. Need to add stats for each document in each Table of Contents: a) chapter count, b) status, and c) last modified. *(10/29)*
+   1. Make blog functional. *(10/29)*

 {% for p in site.other %}
     {% if p.hidden %}